Dams4K/Dams4K/README.md

 ### EnediaBot

-A guy named Tomatos asked me if I'd do a discord bot for a discord server, I said yes, he'll pay me $50 at the end of the month or something (I hope he really pays me lol).
+A guy named Tomatos asked me if I'd do a discord bot for a discord server, I said yes, he'll pay me $50 at the end of the month or something (I hope he really pays me lol) (update jan 2, 2024, he hasn't pay me, i'm still waiting but i have no hope lol).

 ### NSIkipédia && MinsweeperNSI